parseablehq/parseable/README.md

 Once this runs successfully, you'll see dashboard at [http://localhost:8000](http://localhost:8000).
 You can login to the dashboard with `parseable`, `parseable` as the credentials.
 Please make sure not to post any important data while in demo mode.

-For non-demo and other deployment platforms, please refer to the [installation documentation](https://www.parseable.io/docs/category/installation).
+For non-demo and other installation options (Kubernetes, bare-metal), please refer to the [documentation](https://www.parseable.io/docs/category/installation).

 #### Live Demo

 Instead of installing locally, you can also try out Parseable on our [Demo instance](https://demo.parseable.io).
 Credentials to login to the dashboard are `parseable` / `parseable`.

-## Using Parseable
+## Usage

 If you've already deployed Parseable using the above Docker command, use below commands to create stream and post event(s) to the stream.
 Make sure to replace `<stream-name>` with the name of the stream you want to create and post events (e.g. `my-stream`).